sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 ###### Slack

 While the team is following [multiple Slack channels](#team-slack-channels), [#iam-and-admin-exp-internal](https://sourcegraph.slack.com/archives/C02EQBDB1LY) is the place for all work-related discussions, including [status updates](#regular-status-updates), questions, requests for help, team announcements, etc. Please remember that Slack is not a source of truth.
-To make the relevant information easily discoverable over time, use other channels (for example, Jira, Handbook, Google docs, etc.) and reference them on Slack via links.
-It’s worth thinking about Slack as a synchronous—rather than asynchronous—communication channel.
+To make the relevant information easily discoverable over time, use other channels (for example, GitHub, Handbook, Google docs, etc.) and reference them on Slack via links.
+It's worth thinking about Slack as a synchronous—rather than asynchronous—communication channel.

-###### Jira

-[Jira](https://sourcegraph.atlassian.net/jira/software/c/projects/CLOUD/boards/11/backlog?selectedIssue=CLOUD-144&issueLimit=100) is the IAM and Admin Experience team's single source of truth for team backlog, work planning, and execution.
-Please include all tasks related to status updates and questions within Jira issues and keep the state of the sprint board up to date.

 ###### GitHub

+[GitHub](https://github.com/orgs/sourcegraph/projects/259/views/10) is the IAM and Admin Experience team's single source of truth for team backlog, work planning, and execution.
+Please include all tasks related to status updates and questions within GitHub issues and keep the state of the sprint board up to date.

 Please keep all discussions related to ongoing code changes within GitHub pull requests.
-You will find more guidelines for making PRs and asking for code review in the [Making pull requests and asking for code reviews](#making-pull-requests-and-asking-for-code-reviews) section.
+You will find more guidelines for making pull requests and asking for code review in the [Making pull requests and asking for code reviews](#making-pull-requests-and-asking-for-code-reviews) section.

 ###### Figma